Korla Xinjiang, China Travel Guide

 For non-emergencies, the hotel employees or local tour guides often help with queries or minor issues.

-Stay updated on local news or travel advisories from your government before and during your trip.
+Stay updated on local news or travel advisories from your government prior to and during your journey.

-Connecting with residents enriches your travel experience.
+Connecting with inhabitants enriches your travel experience.
 A friendly manner goes a long way.

 Xinjiang is a region with diverse ethnic and religious groups.
-Respect local customs and traditions, especially when visiting mosques or engaging with local communities.
+Be respectful of customs, especially when visiting mosques or engaging with local communities.

 Modest dress is appropriate when visiting religious sites.